 By employing this original painting technique and particular approach to painting – putting the process first, Dahlgaard is teaching us a new grammar of painting that is different to anything we know.
 These paintings-as-photographs destabilize the conventions of what we usually consider painting resulting in a new genre of painting – one that is funny, ironic and seriously beautiful all at once.

-Below, videos showing the painting process of several portrait paintings.
+Below, are videos showing the painting process of several portrait paintings.

 The painting process in Poland 2011.
 Søren Dahlgaard dressed as The Dough Warrior creates portrait paintings at live performances.

 Painting Marita red monochrome in Tallinn, 2012.